Now, let's try to show the property and apartment information in the search results, similarly to how it's done on the Booking.com website:

 Property::with('city', 'apartments.apartment_type')->when(...)->get();

-So we need to expand that with()
+So we need to expand that with() part with rooms and beds.

 app/Http/Controllers/Public/PropertySearchController.php: